MichaelCurrin/jekyll-gh-actions-quickstart/about.md

 Then that output is served as a static site, since GitHub Pages is enabled in _Settings_.

-The CI actually also runs on a PR against the main branch too - it just last skips the part of committing to the `gh-pages` branch.
+The CI actually will also run on a PR against the main branch too - it will just skip the last part of committing to the `gh-pages` branch.
 So you can still use the CI to test your tests and build flow works correctly, without accidentally publishing your feature branch as a deployed site.

 See [Actions](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart/actions/workflows/main.yml) section on the repo for logs of job runs.